Blog

 When will the Figure 03 be available to buy?

-Figure AI is targeting late 2026 for limited home deployments.
+Figure AI targets late 2026 for limited home deployments.
 The robot is currently being tested with select partners.
-No public pre-order or purchase option exists yet.
+No public pre-order or purchase option exists yet — check Robozaps for availability updates.

 How much will the Figure 03 cost?

-The target price is approximately $20,000, though this has not been officially confirmed.
+The target price is approximately $20,000, though this hasn't been officially confirmed.
 Industrial/enterprise pricing may differ from eventual consumer pricing.

 Can the Figure 03 do laundry and dishes?

-In demonstrations, the Figure 03 has successfully loaded dishwashers, folded towels, and loaded laundry.
-However, it still struggles with some tasks (like folding T-shirts) and isn't yet capable of fully autonomous household operation.
+In demos, yes — but with limitations.
+The Figure 03 has successfully loaded dishwashers, folded towels, and loaded laundry.
+However, it still struggles with some tasks (like folding T-shirts) and isn't yet capable of fully autonomous household operation all day.

-How does Figure 03 compare to Tesla Optimus?
+How does the Figure 03 compare to Tesla Optimus?

 Both target similar price points ($20K-$50K), but Figure 03 is explicitly designed for home use with soft textiles and safety features, while Tesla Optimus Gen 3 prioritizes industrial applications first.
-Figure has demonstrated more home-focused capabilities, while Tesla has manufacturing scale advantages.
+Figure has demonstrated more home-focused capabilities; Tesla has manufacturing scale advantages.

 Is Figure AI a legitimate company?

-Yes.
-Figure AI has raised over $1 billion from investors including NVIDIA, Jeff Bezos, OpenAI, and Microsoft, with a post-money valuation of $39 billion.
-The company has shipped Figure 02 units to BMW for factory deployment and operates the BotQ manufacturing facility.
+Yes — Figure AI is one of the most credible humanoid robotics companies.
+They've raised over $1.9 billion from investors including NVIDIA, Jeff Bezos, OpenAI, and Microsoft, with a $39 billion valuation.
+They've shipped Figure 02 units to BMW for factory deployment and operate the BotQ manufacturing facility.

 No items found.